mlen108/dotfiles/README.md

 Simple dotfiles using bash shell, vim as editor, few awesome vim plugins etc.

-Currently in use on OSX 10.10.5 (work env), and Debian 8.2 with X11 ("other" work env).
-See the `X` branch for config related to Xorg.
+Currently in use on Debian 8.2 with X11 ("other" work env), and OSX 10.10.5 (work env).
+See the `master` branch for config related to OSX.

 Usage
 ========